groupcash/core/README.md

 Fluctuating currencies are prone to be hoarded by investors hoping to make profit.
 A goal of the proposed currency should be to incentivise circulation and decrease fluctuation.
 This is compatible with the goal of clear value proposition.

+## High velocity

+The currency should provide an incentive to keep circulation going.
+Thus preventing deflation by hoarding and further stabilizing its value.

 ### Decentralization

 The creation of traditional, political currencies lies in the hand of a single government body.
 Double-spending is avoided through counterfeit-proof tokens (cash) and accounts managed by a few banks.
 The proposed currency should use a community to collectively create spendable units and prohibit double-spending.
 The participants should also be able to transfer units independently if wished.